Best Budget Mechanical Keyboards 2024

 Not as solid and substantial as higher-priced options

 Logitech's K845 replaces our previous budget productivity pick, the K840.
-It costs about $10 more, but adds white backlighting to the keys, which you can configure in one of five patterns, and adjust to three levels of brightness (plus off).
-For a street price of $59.99, you get a full-sized mechanical layout with an aluminum top plate and your choice of red (linear), blue (clicky tactile) or brown (tactile) switches made by TTC.
-For $20 more, you can opt for one of the 845ch models, which use Cherry switches (red or blue).
-The company sent us an 845 with TTC blue switches, and we found them a satisfying substitute over the Cherry MX Blue switches in our Das Keyboard daily driver.
+The K845 costs about $10 more but adds white backlighting (five patterns, three brightness levels).
+For a $60, you get a full-sized mechanical layout with an aluminum top plate and your choice of red (linear), blue (clicky tactile) or brown (tactile) switches made by TTC.
+For $20 more, you can opt for one of the 845ch models, which feature Cherry MX Red or Blue switches.
+The company sent us a K845 with TTC blue switches, which we found to be a satisfying substitute over Cherry MX Blue switches.
+The switches are rated for 50 million clicks and the molded keycaps are comfortable and durable — though we didn't love the chunky font.

-The Logitech K845 also sports an aluminum top plate that both looks good and delivers a more premium feel than you might expect from a keyboard in this price range.
-That said, if you're used to pricier keyboards with lots of heft, the 1.72-pound weight and plastic shell don't exactly scream 'high-quality keyboard.'
-Still, the switches are rated to 50 million clicks, and the molded keycaps mean you don't have to worry about the labels fading — though we're not a huge fan of the chunky font.
+The Logitech K845 sports an aluminum top plate that both looks good and delivers a more premium feel than you might expect from a keyboard in this price range.
+That said, if you're used to pricier keyboards with lots of heft, the K845's 1.72-pound weight and plastic shell don't exactly scream "premium."

 There are no dedicated macro or media keys, included software, or detachable cable.
 And the white backlight isn't as snazzy as RGB.
 But we also wouldn't expect all that in this price range.
 The flip-up plastic feet at the back do feel a bit more substantial and durable, though, than many other keyboards we've tested with higher price points.
-If you're after a simple, no-fuss entry level mechanical clacker for productivity purposes (and perhaps some occasional gaming), the Logitech K845 is a great option — especially if you see it on sale for below its $59.99 MSRP.
+If you're after a simple, no-fuss, entry level mechanical clacker for productivity purposes (and perhaps some occasional gaming), the Logitech K845 is a great option — especially if you can snag it on sale.

 Best Clicky Budget Mechanical Keyboard